JavaScript API Reference

 }

 amountCentsis the requested base amount in cents.
-Taxes, discounts, or payment-provider adjustments can change the final charged total.offeris set to the offer key when checkout was opened withshowPaywall({ offer }).- A callback that throws is logged and does not break the widget.
+Taxes, discounts, or payment-provider adjustments can change the final charged total.
+It is omitted for a per-item purchase, whose amount is set server-side.productis set when checkout was opened withshowPaywall({ product }).priceis set when checkout was opened withopenCheckout({ price }).itemis set for a one-time per-item purchase —openCheckout({ price, item }),showPaywall({ product, item }), or a paywall price that unlocks the current article automatically.- A callback that throws is logged and does not break the widget.

 CheckoutError